What’s new in PyTables 0.9¶

 On this release you will find a series of quite exciting new features, being the most important the indexing capabilities, in-kernel selections, support for complex datatypes and the possibility to modify values in both tables and arrays (yeah, finally :).

-- Modification of values.
-You can modifiy Table, Array, EArray and VLArray values.
+Modification of values.
+You can modify Table, Array, EArray and VLArray values.
 See Table.modifyRows, Table.modifyColumns() and the newly introduced __setitem__() method for Table, Array, EArray and VLArray entities in the Library Reference of User’s Manual.

 Backward-incompatible API changes:¶

 The __call__ special method has been removed from objects File, Group, Table, Array, EArray and VLArray.
 Now, you should use walkNodes() in File and Group and iterrows in Table, Array, EArray and VLArray to get the same functionality.
 This would provide better compatibility with IPython as well.